Affiq/WebcamSettingsModule/README.md

 <ol>
  <li>
   <h2> Instantiate a Settings Container</h2>
   <p> A SettingsContainer object must first be instantiated to create an object that will hold all our components and form the settings menu.
-It does not take any parameters by default.</p>
+It does not take any parameters by default.
+The SettingsContainer is responsible for holding all the necessary components and drawing the menus and the submenus.
+It is also responsible for trigerring the drawing and pointer detection methods for the individual components.</p>
   </br>
   > settings_container = sc.SettingsContainer()
  </li>